deohs/ehbrain/NOTES/EXAMPLES/future/README.md

 ## Setup

 1. Because Brain requires that you set a group and load R from a module each time you log in before using R, we need to set up an alternative `Rscript` command that does all of this automatically.
 This directory contains an example script called `Rscript-4.1.0` that sets the group to `mesa` and calls `module load R/R-4.1.0`.
-Put this script in the directory `~/bin/` directory on Brain, which lets you call it as a standalone command.
+Create the directory `~/bin` on Brain if it doesn't exist, then save the script there.
+This special location lets you call it as a standalone command.
 Don't forget to make it executable with `chmod +x ~/bin/Rscript-4.1.0`!

     E.g.